-Unbundled parking: Parking spaces, in any permitted configuration, rented or sold separately from a residential unit or non-residential square footage.
+Unbundled parking: Parking spaces, in any permitted configuration, rented or sold separately from the lease or purchase price.

-Walk zone: The portion of the sidewalk dedicated to pedestrian travel and free of obstruction.
+Walk zone: The portion of the sidewalk dedicated to pedestrian movement, clear of any obstructions.

 A.2 Design Guidance for Tree Selection